foliant-docs/foliantcontrib.history/README.md

 `from`
 :   Data source to generate history: `changelog`—changelog file, `tags`—tags, `commits`—all commits.
 Data sources of the same type will be used for all listed repositories.

+`merge_commits`
+:   Flag that tells the preprocessor to include merge commits into history when `from: commits` is used.

 `changelog`
 :   Path to changelog file.
 Changelogs must be located at the same paths in all listed repositories.